 Form I (Grade 7) boys explore the greater world and its diverse cultures in geography class, and learn about meteorology, geology, astronomy and more through hands-on investigations in earth science class.

 Form II (Grade 8) students learn about ancient history through the early Medieval period, tackle algebra, learn to become master writers in English class, and take a once-a-cycle health and wellness class.

-Landon is rolling out a new technology program for 2019-20.
-For the upcoming school year, students in Grades 6-7 will have computers provided to them in school.
+Landon will roll out a new technology program for 2019-20.
+In 2019-20, students in Grades 6-7 will have computers provided to them in school.
 Grade 8 students can participate in our "Bring Your Own Device" (BYOD) program, which means you can purchase your own computer and bring it to school.

 In 2020-21, Landon will own and provide a Microsoft Surface Pro computer to each Grade-7-8 student, while Grade 6 students will each have a Chromebook.
 Students will take these computers home as needed, but all devices will be turned in at the end of the school year.
 In 2021-22, all three grades will be issued Surface Pros for use at school and home.

 We understand that every boy learns differently.
 If you need extra help, your teachers and the Middle School specialist from our Center for Teaching and Learning Resources will work with you and your parents to develop a plan tailored to your strengths and needs so you can improve academically, complete your work on time, and develop a sense of confidence in your learning style.
 Please click here to see our Center for Teaching and Learning Resources policies and accommodations.